Minecrell/plugin-yml/README.md

     permissions {
         "testplugin.*" {
-            children = listOf("testplugin.test")
-        }
+            description = "Allows you to run all testplugin commands" children {
                 "testplugin.test" {
                     description = "Allows you to run the test command" default = NukkitPluginDescription.Permission.Default.OP // TRUE, FALSE, OP or NOT_OP }
+            }
+        }
     }
 }